influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/guides/downsample_and_retain.md

 InfluxDB can handle hundreds of thousands of data points per second.
 Working with that much data over a long period of time can create storage concerns.
 A natural solution is to downsample the data; keep the high precision raw data for only a limited time, and store the lower precision, summarized data longer.
 This guide describes how to automate the process of downsampling data and expiring old data using InfluxQL.
-To downsample and retain data using Flux, see [Process Data with InfluxDB tasks](https://v2.docs.influxdata.com/v2.0/process-data/).
+To downsample and retain data using Flux and InfluxDB 2.0, see [Process Data with InfluxDB tasks](https://v2.docs.influxdata.com/v2.0/process-data/).

 ### Definitions